twit96/twit96/README.md

 <a href="https://github.com/twit96/PharaohsPhury_Phaser3">a 2D Platformer Web Game</a>
 and
 <a href="https://github.com/twit96/TankFighter_Phaser3">a Top-Down Shooter Web Minigame</a>.
+I've also developed
+<a href="https://twit96.github.io/tic-tac-toe/">a jQuery Tic-Tac-Toe game</a>
+and
+<a href="https://twit96.github.io/connect-four/">a vanilla JavaScript Connect Four game</a>.

 #### Business in the front(-end), party in the...
 Back-end web development is the next skill I am working on.
 Most recently, I developed an